-In 1929, a team of architects led by Zygmunt Plater-Zyberk created a design of a modern complex that included racetracks, three separate stands for the audience and a group of technical facilities (such as stables, harness rooms, warehouses).
+In 1929, a team of architects led by Zygmunt Plater-Zyberk created the design of a modern complex that included racetracks, three separate stands for the audience and a group of technical facilities (such as stables, harness rooms, warehouses).
 In the next few years, one of the most modern racetracks in Europe of that time was created in Służewiec, a district at the southern reaches of Warsaw.

-The functional solutions used during the construction have not aged at all and the architecture designed by Plater-Zyberk is captivating both thanks to how it fits the landscape and its modernist form.
+The functional solutions used during the construction have not aged at all, and the architecture designed by Plater-Zyberk is captivating both thanks to how it fits the landscape and its modernist form.
 The representative stands are an extraordinary example of the latter.
-Its expressive silhouette, rounded shapes and the contrasting black and white finish perfectly correspond with the dynamism of the races.
+Its expressive silhouette, rounded shapes and the contrasting black-and-white finish perfectly correspond with the dynamism of the races.

 The city of Gdynia

 The transformation of a fishing village into a modern port city was the biggest undertaking of the II Republic of Poland.
-The construction of Gdynia was a financial, political, urbanistic and logistical challenge – in 1921, when the work started, Gdynia had only 1268 inhabitants, five years later the number rose to 12,000 and in 1939 to 127,000.
+The construction of Gdynia was a financial, political, urbanistic and logistical challenge.
+In 1921, when the work started, Gdynia had only 1268 inhabitants; five years later, the number rose to 12,000 and in 1939, to 127,000.

 Gdynia is a modernist city, designed in the 1920s in compliance with the rules of the style that was the most popular at that time.
-Alongside the wide avenues, white buildings with horizontal lines of windows and rounded corners were constructed – these forms were considered the most modern at that time, and also fit the gravity of public institutions.
+Alongside the wide avenues, white buildings were constructed, with horizontal lines of windows and rounded corners – these forms were considered the most modern at that time, and also fit the gravity of public institutions.